Large-$N$ $\mathbb{CP}^{N-1}$ sigma model on a Euclidean torus: uniqueness and stability of the vacuum: 2D CP(N-1) sigma model on Euclidean torus

-The strategy for solving the theory in the large-$N$ limit is to first perform the Gaussian integration over the $n_i$ fields, and then to consider the saddle point approximation (\ref{saddlep}).
+The strategy for solving the theory in the large-$N$ limit is to first perform the Gaussian integration over the $n_i$ fields, and then to consider the saddle-point approximation (\ref{saddlep}).
 After integrating out $n_i(x,t)$, the partition function $Z_\lambda$ becomes